easabbir/figma-website-diff/README.md

-# 🎨 Figma ↔ Website UI Comparison Tool
+# 🎨 Pixel Perfect UI

 A powerful Python + FastAPI tool that compares Figma designs with live websites to detect visual and UI inconsistencies.
 Features a modern React frontend with real-time progress updates, user authentication, and elegant UI design.